aevri/barrie-bear/barrie_bear.md

 31

-' consumed as though he had had nothing to eat for a week.
+consumed as though he had had nothing to eat for a week.
 "Could I go to bed now?" asked Mr. Weasel, who was feeling very weary.
 "Yes" said Barrie-Bear.
 "Will you be alright in that chair by the fire?"
 "I think I could sleep anywhere" replied Mr. Weasel who would have happily settled for a bed of nails.
 "Excellent" said Barrie-Bear, "we shall have to be up early in the morning, so I will wish you Good-night."
-"Goodnight" said mr. Weasel whose eyes were already half—closed.
+"Goodnight" said Mr. Weasel whose eyes were already half—closed.
 Barrie-Bear finished off his jar of honey, patted his tummy with a gesture of satisfaction and curled up in his bed feel- ing confident for the morrow.
 Mr. Weasel slept like a log until just